MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_11_explore_intune.md

 #### Review
-In this lab you explored Intune in Microsoft Endpoint Manager.
+In this lab you explored Microsoft Intune in Microsoft Endpoint Manager.
 Note: no endpoints or devices are configured in this lab instance, so this walk-through will not show any actual endpoint information.
 This walk-through serves only to guide the learner on the information that would be available and where to find that information.
 For a more detailed walk-through refer to the video (https://www.microsoft.com/en-us/videoplayer/embed/RE4LTIu) in the associated Learn content.